Elevator History: A Journey Through History and Technology

 Otis Elevator history: Elisha Otis’ Revolutionary Safety Mechanism

 In 1852, Elisha Otis introduced the most innovative elevator system to date.
 What made Otis’ application stand out from all others was the fact that he had installed a safety mechanism (now commonly known as a “safety governor”) to stop the elevator from free-falling if the cables broke for any reason.
-Otis’ 1852 safety innovation is still used today, although it has been refined and perfected throughout time.
+Otis’s 1852 safety innovation remains in use today, continually refined and perfected over time.

 Modern Elevators: Ubiquitous and Essential